SpenBot/node-pg-test/README.md

 ### Setting Up Local PostGres (on linux) :

-  - sign in to postgres as default user (from the root of you OS, I think)
+  - sign in to postgres as default user
 ```
       $ sudo -u postgres psql postgres
 ```